paypal-examples/mobile-app-web-sdk-integration-example/README.md

 You may use this guide as a reference to integrate a web Javascript SDK to launch a checkout experience in your mobile application if you cannot use Native SDKs.

 ## 1. Prerequisites
-1. You have a mobile app which is installed on buyer's mobile device.
+1. You have a mobile application which is installed on buyer's mobile device.
-2. You host a web based checkout application to render different Payment Options like [PayPal Standard Checkout](https://developer.paypal.com/studio/checkout/standard) or [Card Processing](https://developer.paypal.com/studio/checkout/advanced).
+2. You can host a web based checkout application to render different Payment Options like [PayPal Standard Checkout](https://developer.paypal.com/studio/checkout/standard) or [Card Processing](https://developer.paypal.com/studio/checkout/advanced) using a Web Technology.
 2. Your mobile application has a capability to launch [SFSafariViewController](https://developer.apple.com/documentation/safariservices/sfsafariviewcontroller) or [Android Custom Tabs](https://developer.chrome.com/docs/android/custom-tabs).
 3. Your mobile application must have a configured universal link or deep link to properly return users from your web checkout application to your mobile application.
 Please refer to [Android App Links](https://developer.android.com/training/app-links) and [iOS Universal links](https://developer.apple.com/ios/universal-links/)

 ## 2. Understand the Payment Flow
-Before diving into integration, understand the payment flow:
+Before diving into integration, lets understand the payment flow

-1. User Action: The user initiates a checkout (e.g., by clicking a "Pay" button on your Native Mobile App).
+1. User Action: The user initiates a checkout (e.g., by tapping a "Pay" button on your mobile application).
+2. Mobile to Web Application Handoff: You redirect the buyer to your web application to complete checkout.
-2. Payment Options: Your app renders your
+3. Payment Options: Your web application renders supported payment options like PayPal, Venmo, etc.
-3. User Action: Buyer Selects one of the Payment options (PayPal) from your web based checkout page and approves the payment on PayPal.com.
+4. User Action: Buyer selects one of the payment options, PayPal, from your web based checkout application and approves the payment on PayPal.com.
-4. Confirmation: PayPal returns a success or failure response to your web checkout experience.
+5. Confirmation: PayPal returns a success response to your web checkout experience.
-5. Hand off to App: Your web checkout web application redirects the buyer back to success screen of your mobile app.
+6. Hand off to App: Your web checkout web application redirects the buyer back to success screen of your mobile application.

 ```mermaid